MEET MERCY RIVER

 At one point in her teenage years, Brooke attempted to abandon her love of all things music and try her hand at sports.
 After years of fumbling to shoot a basketball, consistently striking out in softball, and scoring 43 in every bowling game, she wised up and joined the school choir.
 She has since embraced her lack of athletic ability and completely immersed herself in music.

-Brooke resides in Layton, Utah with her husband Jarum, (they still date and hold hands), and their 3 children.
-When she’s not singing along with the Frozen soundtrack you can usually find her in the kitchen baking whatever sounds good that day, behind a camera, or in the dollar section at Target.
+Brooke resides in Layton, Utah with her husband Jarum, (they still date and hold hands), and their 4 children.
+She thinks Fall should be a year round season, loves cheesy Christmas Hallmark movies, and finds joy in trying new restaurants.
+When she’s not singing along with her kids' playlist, you can usually find her in the kitchen baking whatever sounds good that day, running, or in the dollar section at Target.

 Soni grew up the youngest of 6 kids.
 Although she remembers singing all around the house growing up, no one in her family was musical.
 She remembers singing her books instead of reading them while her older brothers and sisters would laugh.
 She also loved to sing to her “Little Mermaid” soundtrack and try to mimic Ariel’s voice perfectly.
 Another musically defining event was when her parents took her to see “The Phantom of the Opera” in Los Angeles.
 She remembers being so moved by the music that after the show her mom bought her the album and it was all she listened to until every song was memorized.
 That was the beginning of her love for broadway music.
 Her mom must have noticed she could carry a tune, because in Jr. High her mom encouraged her to audition for the Madrigals, which she did with hesitation.
 To her surprise she made the Madrigal Choir and that is when her love of singing blossomed.